 Top-Down Construction

 In top-down construction, you cast on at the neckline and work your way down to the hem.
-The body and sleeves are usually separated at the underarm and finished individually.
+The yoke is shaped first through a series of increases, and the body and sleeves are separated at the underarm and finished individually.
+This method is almost always worked in the round, making it one of the most truly seamless approaches to sweater construction available.

 How It Works

-1. Cast on stitches for the neckline 2.
-Work the yoke, increasing to create shoulder and upper body width 3.
-At the underarm, divide stitches: body stitches stay on the needle, sleeve stitches go on holders 4.
-Continue knitting the body down to the hem 5.
-Pick up sleeve stitches and knit sleeves down to the cuffs
+1. Cast on stitches for the neckline โ typically between 80 and 120 stitches for an adult sweater in worsted weight 2.
+Work the yoke, increasing regularly to create shoulder and upper body width 3.
+At the underarm, divide stitches: body stitches stay on the needle, sleeve stitches go on holders or waste yarn 4.
+Continue knitting the body down to the hem, adjusting length as needed 5.
+Pick up sleeve stitches and knit sleeves down to the cuffs, decreasing along the way to taper the sleeve

 Advantages of Top-Down

 Easy length adjustments: Not sure if the body is long enough?
 Just keep knitting.
-You can decide length at the very end.
+There is no commitment to length until you cast off, which means you can hold the sweater against your body and decide in the moment.
+Sleeve length is equally flexible for the same reason.

-No seaming (usually): Most top-down patterns are seamless, knit entirely in the round.
-If you hate seaming, this is your method.
+No seaming (usually): Most top-down patterns are seamless, knit entirely in the round with zero finishing seams.
+If you dislike mattress stitch or find seaming fiddly and time-consuming, top-down construction removes that step entirely.

 Disadvantages of Top-Down

 Difficult to fix the neckline: The neckline is your cast-on edge.
-If it's too tight or too loose, fixing it is difficult.
+If the neck opening is too tight to pull over your head, or too wide and droopy, correcting it after the fact is awkward.
+Adding a neckband can compensate somewhat, but the underlying cast-on edge is fixed.

 Bottom-Up Construction

 In bottom-up construction, you start at the hem and work up to the shoulders.
-Pieces are often worked separately and seamed together.
+Pieces are often worked separately and seamed together at the end, though seamless bottom-up constructions also exist and are widely used.
+This is the older and historically dominant approach to sweater knitting.

 How It Works (Pieced)

-1. Knit the back from hem to shoulders 2.
-Knit the front from hem to shoulders 3.
-Knit sleeves from cuff to upper arm 4.
-Seam all pieces together 5.
-Pick up stitches and knit the neckband
+1. Knit the back from hem to shoulders, working flat 2.
+Knit the front from hem to shoulders, including any neckline shaping 3.
+Knit two sleeves from cuff to upper arm, increasing along the sleeve seam 4.
+Seam all pieces together using mattress stitch or three-needle bind-off 5.
+Pick up stitches around the neck opening and knit the neckband

 How It Works (Seamless)

 1. Knit the body in the round from hem to underarm 2.
 Knit sleeves in the round from cuff to underarm 3.
-Join body and sleeves at the underarm 4.
-Work the yoke, decreasing to the neckline
+Join body and sleeves at the underarm onto a single circular needle 4.
+Work the yoke, decreasing toward the neckline 5.
+Bind off or graft at the neckline and add a neckband

 Advantages of Bottom-Up